GSA/digitalgov.gov/content/events/2020/09/2020-09-17-uswds-monthly-call-september-2020.md

 This event is part of a monthly series that takes place on the third Thursday of each month.
 We post the video on Digital.gov shortly after each event.

-This month, Dan Williams, USWDS product lead, will introduce and demo three new components: identifier, time picker and step indicator.
-The identifier, a supplement to your  standard site footer,  discloses a site's parent agency and displays agency links required by federal policy.
-The time picker and step indicator are new additions to the forms components that allow visitors to select a time from a drop-down menu and to follow their progress in a step-by-step process.
+This month, Dan Williams, USWDS product lead, will introduce and demo three new components:

+* **Identifier.** The identifier, a supplement to your  standard site footer,  discloses a site's parent agency and displays agency links required by federal policy.
+* **Time picker.** The time picker is one of two new additions to the forms components that allow visitors to select a time from a drop-down menu.
+* **Step indicator.** The step indicator is the second addition to the forms components that allow users to follow their progress in a step-by-step process.

 USWDS is a library of principles, guidance, and code to help government teams design and build fast, accessible, mobile-friendly government websites backed by user research and modern best practices.